 5 Predictions: Rests & Wineries Post COVID-19

 Restaurants and wineries have done a remarkable job at reinventing and adapting during the massive lockdowns.
 Take out, delivery, ingredient sales, virtual cooking classes, and even video-call food-pairing tasting events are keeping many establishments alive.
 However ingenious and rapid these strategies have been, many establishments will not be able to sustain the long-lasting impacts from COVID-19 if new approaches to business are left ignored.
-Industries that adapt new digital strategies and forward-thinking business models will be the ones to survive our new reality in which physical distancing is likely to remain.
+Industries that adopt new digital strategies and forward-thinking business models will be the ones to survive our new reality in which physical distancing is likely to remain.

 Rethinking how business is done will require out-of-the-box thinking and collaboration on every level.
 Industries that rely on physical interactions with customers must realize that returning to “business as usual” will not just magically bounce back after restrictions are lifted.
 The customers’ mentality will be changed and surviving this paradigm shift will be dependent on understanding how customers want to interact with their new normal.